 “You were in the back behind a sea of suits and you laughed.
 It was so quick no one even noticed, no one but me, 4-year-old little me.” – Darlene.

 In its first season, Mr. Robot’s supporting cast wasn’t the strongest.
 I was way more invested in Elliot and the mystery of Mr. Robot than much of the other supporting cast.
 Which I suspect was by design.
-I knew Darlene and Angela but that was because the show practically told you to care about them because of their connection to Elliot.
+I knew Darlene and Angela were important but that was because the show practically told you to care about them because of their connection to Elliot.
 Thankfully, those two characters developed nicely by the end of season one and into this current season.
 The same cannot be said for the other members of fsociety.

 I made it through season one knowing the name of one of the other hackers in fsociety.
 Trenton, who is the rare TV character who is Muslim but who’s plotline has nothing to do with her religion.
 That was and is very refreshing.
 However, I couldn’t have told you Romero, Mobley (who I’ve been wrongly calling Mowgli), or Sisco’s names.
 Granted, this season has done a better job of giving those characters a chance to develop and I admire that Mobley seemed to be the only one willing to admit that what they did hasn’t made anything better.
 While the weakness of the supporting cast is a failure on the show’s part it really just reflects the show’s true focus, Elliot and those connected to him.

 While I haven’t always enjoyed that Elliot has been separated from the rest of the cast this season, it has allowed Darlene to shine as a character.
 She IS fsociety.
 She’s making the decisions and trying to keep the fight alive.
 Carly Chaikin does a tremendous job portraying both Darlene’s resolve and the crushing responsibility of leadership.
 It is a credit to both Chaikin and Sam Esmail that we can spend an entire episode without Elliot and hardly notice it.